isaacphysics/isaac-api/src/main/resources/db_scripts/README.md

 # Isaac Docker Database Configuration

 ### Scripts
-Running `build-pg-image.sh` will create or update the `isaac-pg` PostgreSQL image that will initialise itself with a blank 'rutherford' database on first start.
-It is used for local development and non-production databases on the server.

 `dump-db.sh` is a script for dumping one of the server databases and takes the environment as its first argument.
 The command it contains can be adapted to dump a local database if required by replacing `pg-$1` with `postgres`.